Cash flow vs profit — they are not the same

 When ending cash goes negative

 - Cut controllable expenses.
 Pause hiring, reduce marketing spend, negotiate rent concessions.
+Software subscriptions first — most businesses find 5–15% of opex is pure waste.

 Monthly review cadence